 Housing & Residential Life strives to create a welcoming and comfortable home for your time on campus.
-To respect the community you are living in, we have Policies & Procedures for Hall Living (P&Ps) that you are required to follow, both for your safety and to create a great living environment.
+To respect the community you are living in, we have Policies & Procedures for Hall Living that you are required to follow, both for your safety and to create a great living environment.
 Find more information and resources by clicking on one of the buttons below.

 Our Housing & Residential Life Student Behavioral Education team’s core values are to:

 - Teach responsibility and accountability

 - Create good citizens to live in a community

 - Maintain safety

 During the year, periodic inspections will be made for health and safety, semester closing preparation and maintenance.
 You are expected to comply with residence hall staff and other University officials when an inspection is requested.
 Whenever possible, room inspections will be conducted in your presence (or that of your roommate) and with previous notice.
 Staff will enter your room if your alarm clock or stereo is continuously making noise and if there is no answer at the door.
 Staff will leave a note when exiting the room.
 The University and Housing & Residential Life reserves the right to enter and inspect rooms by authorized personnel at any time to verify inventory records or occupancy; to perform maintenance; to enforce safety, health and University Student Code of Conduct or housing Policies and Procedures for Hall Living; or during an emergency without any prior notification.